Snowdrop Flower Meaning, Spiritual Symbolism, Color Meaning & More

 The downturned flower of the snowdrop reminds us that though we may go through some tough times, there is always beauty in life and that there is a divine spark in us all.

 We can also learn a lot from the closing of snowdrop petals to the cold.
 Never share your soul with those who don’t appreciate you.
-It’s okay to be insular, and protect yourself from the cold, because the warmth is coming, and you can bloom all over again.

 The combination of toxicity and healing properties of this plant reflects the good and the bad in the world, and indeed in all of us, and that our lives are a tension between these two poles.